< Go to Stroller & Car Seat Combos

 UPPAbaby offers a quality product for a reasonable price.
 While the Vista is no exception to this, we do think the Cruz is a better value for most parents because it is very similar, lighter, and costs over $300 less than the Vista.
 The Vista has a list price of $860, while the Cruz has a more modest $500 price tag.

-The Vista earned a 64 of 100 overall in this review for stroller and car seat combinations.
+The Vista earned a 68 of 100 overall in this review for stroller and car seat combinations.
 It really took a hit in the scoring department for being heavier than the majority of the competition in a category where having a lower weight is so vital.
 That being said, however, the Vista is easy to use with most car seats and those we tested, the UPPAbaby Mesa and the Chicco Keyfit 30 were both easy to attach and remove with very few mistakes or pressure needed to ensure a secure connection.
 While we loved the large storage basket and the ease of folding this option with the self-stand and auto fold, we weren't fans of the larger size or the larger price tag.
-This makes the Vista a combo we wouldn't necessarily recommend, but if you plan to get the Vista for two children or were drawn to other aspects of the stroller covered in our standard stroller review, we think it works best with its native car seat, the UPPAbaby Mesa.
+This makes the Vista a combo we wouldn't necessarily recommend, but if you plan to get the Vista for two children or were drawn to other aspects of the stroller covered in our full-size stroller review, we think it works best with its native car seat, the UPPAbaby Mesa.
 The Mesa did win an award in our infant car seat review and is one most testers really enjoyed.

 Other Versions and Accessories